booktoshi/doginals/README.md

 ### Install NodeJS

-Please head over to [https://nodejs.org/en/download](https://nodejs.org/en/download) and follow the installation instructions.
+Please head over to https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-22-04 and follow the installation instructions for Node.js

 ## Install Dogecoin Core for your Operating System https://bit.ly/dogecoinnode
 ## Start your node for at least 1 minute